Skip to main content

 Manual Download

-Binaries for Linux and macOS are available in the GitHub releases for ARM and AMD64 (x86_64) architectures.
+Binaries for all platforms are available in the GitHub releases for ARM and AMD64 (x86_64) architectures.
 Download and install manually:

 wget -O pangolin "https://github.com/fosrl/cli/releases/download/{version}/pangolin-cli_{architecture}" && chmod +x ./pangolin